gigaj0ule/system42/README.md

 This is an operating system for small microcontrollers.
 It allows you to run multiple threads and call both
-ST HAL and arduino functions.
+ST HAL and arduino functions, as well as arduino libraries.

 STM42 lets you talk over a USB virtual serial port to a host computer over USB.
 It can emulate a